 Since the graph in Figure 2.2.11 represents one period, we can complete the graph of by extending the pattern in both directions to obtain Figure 2.2.12.

-The domain of the cotangent function is defined for all angles except those of the form , where is an integer.
+The domain of the cotangent function contains all angles except those of the form , where is an integer.
 These excluded values correspond to vertical asymptotes.
 In fact, any line of the form , where is an integer, serves as a vertical asymptote.
 Additionally, as we learned in Subsection 1.5.4, the cotangent function has a period of .
 We can construct a plot for it in a manner similar to how we constructed the tangent function, as illustrated in Figure 2.2.13.

 Figure2.2.13.As moves from to , this figure plots the values of .
 Move the slider for to see how changing the angle affects .
 Note that while we will generally be using radians when graphing trigonometric functions, this figure uses degrees to help visualize the angle.
+If you are viewing the PDF or a printed copy, you can scan the QR code or follow the “Standalone” link to explore the interactive version online.

 The cosecant function has vertical asymptotes at points , where is an integer, corresponding to the values where the function is undefined.
 These points are the same ones excluded from the domain of .
 As discussed in Subsection 1.5.4, the cosecant function has a period of .
 Given this, we choose to examine its behavior within one period, specifically from to , since this interval spans one complete period of the cosecant function.

 Figure2.2.15.As moves from to , this figure plots the values of and .
 Move the slider for to see how changing the angle affects .
 Note that while we will generally be using radians when graphing trigonometric functions, this figure uses degrees to help visualize the angle.
+If you are viewing the PDF or a printed copy, you can scan the QR code or follow the “Standalone” link to explore the interactive version online.

 Since the graph in Figure 2.2.17 represents one period, we can complete the graph of by extending the pattern in both directions to obtain Figure 2.2.18.